-My collage of shapes created from works by Georgia O'Keeffe.
+My collage of shapes created from works of Georgia O'Keeffe.

-"If we understand Georgia O'Keeffe's intense emotional response to nature, we have a key to her art."
+Tribute to Georgia O'Keeffe. ("If we understand Georgia O'Keeffe's intense emotional response to nature, we have a key to her art.")

 Georgia O'Keeffe (1887-1986), speaking of her earlier efforts at painting: It was all academic.
 You were taught to paint like somebody else.
 Made me not want to paint at all.
 You want to paint your own way.